And Now My Watch Begins

 As we begin the journey of Advent, we will still hear the usual warnings from well-meaning Christians against getting caught up in the turmoil of secular Christmas, with all the non-stop busy-work and running around, all the consumerism and materialism that fuels our free market economy, the competitiveness in our search for the latest gadgets and the putting on of false pretenses of merriment and good cheer, while we continue whining and gossiping and finger-pointing behind closed doors.
 The greatest obstacle to enjoying a grace-filled and transformative Advent is that we allow ourselves to get tangled in the relentless frenzy that is secular Christmas.
 It’s all self-imposed stress.
 And to top it off, there’s the familiar frenzy of daily life, taking care of family, pets, and the sick; staying patient and kind toward friends and colleagues at work or school; keeping in mind everyone else is just as stressed, maybe more; staying mindful of our fellow citizens devastated by recent natural disasters, those caught up in the opioid epidemic, the uncertain status of undocumented immigrants brought to our country as children, the many millions more losing health insurance coverage, to say nothing of rampant poverty, violence, and injustice everywhere else in the world, along with the looming threat of war.
 Watch, he says?
 I’m almost afraid to ask what for?

-In his epic work “A Song of Ice and Fire” more popularly known as “The Game of Thrones,” author George R. R. Martin introduces his readers to a company of men called the Night’s Watch, dedicated to keeping watch for the dangers that threaten humanity from without.
+In his epic work “A Song of Ice and Fire” more popularly known as “A Game of Thrones,” author George R. R. Martin introduces his readers to a company of men called the Night’s Watch, dedicated to keeping watch for the dangers that threaten humanity from without.
 As they take up their service, they pledge their oath, “Night gathers, and now my watch begins. … I am the sword in the darkness.
 I am the watcher on the walls.
 I am the shield that guards the realms of men.
 I pledge my life and honor to the Night’s Watch for this night and all the nights to come.”

 We, too, are on watch duty, each one of us, but for God’s subtle, yet active presence and work in our lives and in the world.
 It is a reunion we absolutely and deeply desire.
 The frenzy that is daily life doesn’t stop.
 But we have to stay awake.
 So, watch!